 Page results in a new "MaxAge" field being written into the

-DB, and a new tab available ("Caching") which lets the ADMIN user tweak the cache max-age header (denominated in
+DB, and a new tab available ("Caching") which lets the an administrative user tweak the cache max-age header

 This example illustrates the usage of array-merging capability of the config system, which will enable you to simulate

 policy inheritance that will reflect your class diagram.

 In this example we want to configure a global setting consisting of two policies, one setting the max-age to 300, and

 second to configure custom header.
 Then we want to add more specific policy for the home page max-age, while keeping the